|

 For further information about these and

-other speaking topics, including: "Why Osama Bin Ladin Has Not Been Captured"; "How Ramzi
+other speaking topics, including: "Why It Took So Long To Capture Osama Bin Ladin"; "How

-Yousef Was Captured"; "How To Recognize Drug Use By Your Employees So You Can Limit Your Company's Liability";
+Ramzi Yousef Was Captured"; "How To Recognize Drug Use By Your Employees So You Can Limit Your Company's

 and other contemporary topics of interest to your audience.
 Please contact me direct, seven days a week by calling (831) 920-7367